 If you are enrolling in a programme of study for the first time, you need to have an offer of place from a New Zealand education provider.
 An offer must include:

 See the detailed offer of place requirements of international students.

-Your course must be approved by the New Zealand Qualifications Authority (NZQA) and be offered by an education provider that has been approved by NZQA or the Ministry of Education.
+Your programme of study must be approved by the New Zealand Qualifications Authority (NZQA) and be offered by an education provider that has been approved by NZQA or the Ministry of Education.

 Two main kinds of primary and secondary schools in New Zealand can offer places to international students.
-The main difference between the two is the way they are funded, which affects their ability to offer courses to international students.
+The main difference between the two is the way they are funded, which affects their ability to offer programme of study to international students.

-Tertiary education providers can offer courses to international students if they meet certain conditions.
+Tertiary education providers can offer programme of study to international students if they meet certain conditions.